repaper/gratis/Sketches/README.md

 and click **Send**.

-The upload command `u` need a terminal emulator with ASCII upload capability or the ability to resond to a paste of the entire contents of an XBM file.
+The upload command `u` need a terminal emulator with ASCII upload capability or the ability to respond to a paste of the entire contents of an XBM file.
 Also note that the `u` command does not erase the sector before uploading.
 To use the upload to upload an XBM into sector 3b for example type `u3b<space>` then start the ASCII upload or paste the contents of the XBM file into the terminal window on upload completion an image size message is displayed.

-The image stoare is compatible with the flash_loader sketch as describe below and that program can be used to cycle through a set of images uploaded by this program.
+The image stored is compatible with the flash_loader sketch as described below and that program can be used to cycle through a set of images uploaded by this program.